 Obtain Building Permit at the City's Department of Planning and Development.
-Submit the Building Permit Application, Erosion Control and Solid Waste Management Affidavit, Residential Swimming Pool Construction Affidavit, approved "Swimming Pool Location Plan", Gwinnett County Environmental Health Site Approval (if applicable), and permit/C.O. fee.
+Submit the Building Permit Application, Erosion Control and Solid Waste Management Affidavit, Residential Swimming Pool Construction Affidavit, approved "Swimming Pool Location Plan", Gwinnett County Environmental Health Site Approval (if applicable), RDS/RDP, and detailed Swimming Pool Plans (3 original copies) and permit/C.O. fee.
 The fee, rounded to the nearest dollar, is calculated as follows: \$50 for aboveground or onground pools and \$100 for inground pools.
 Fees must be paid at time of permit issuance.
 Post the Building Permit Card on-site and visible from the street (a minimum of five (5) feet above ground).
 The approved "Swimming Pool Location Plan" must also be present on-site.